Mann, et al. v. ODRC

 Plaintiffs brought this case pro se in U.S. District Court, Southern District of Ohio, Case number 2:18-cv-01565, Judge George C. Smith presiding.
 They filed their complaint on December 11, 2018.
 On February 20, 2019, the State of Ohio filed a Motion to Dismiss for Failure to State a Claim.
 ODRC and three individual defendants filed a Motion to Dismiss on March 3.
 A remaining individual defendant, Mona Parks, the Chief Medical Officer for ODRC, filed her Motion to Dismiss on June 17, 2019.
 Briefing on the Motions to Dismiss culminated on July 24 with Judge Smith’s Order granting the dismissal.

 On October 20, Plaintiffs filed a Notice of Appeal.
-We joined the case as their representatives on November 14, 2019.
+We joined the case by filing our appearances on November 14, 2019 and on January 22 we filed our opening brief in the Sixth Circuit Court of Appeals.